Art & Design

 BTEC Nationals require applied learning that brings together knowledge and understanding with practical and technical skills.
-This is achieved through learners performing vocational tasks that encourage the development of vocational and transferable skills.
 The BTEC is structured so individual interests and future plans can be incorporated into studies, allowing students to develop areas of expertise.

 There are 4 mandatory units which all students study.
 These are:

 - Critical and Contextual Studies in Art and Design

 - Materials, Techniques and Processes in Art and Design